vorakl/vorakl.github.io/src/content/articles/base94.rst

 :tags: cs, programming, encoding
 :slug: base94

-This article is about binary/text converters, the most popular implementations, and a non-standard approach, which uses a variable alphabet.
+This article is about binary/text converters, the most popular implementations, and a non-standard approach which uses `the Place-Based Single Number Encoding`_ by representing a file as one big number and then coverting it to another big number with any non-256 radix.
+To make it applicable for practical use, it make sense to limit a radix (base) to 94 for matching numbers to all possible printing symbols withing 7 bits ASCII table.
 It is likely a theoretical prototype and carries a pure academical flavor as the time and space complexities make it applicable only to small files (up to a few tens of kilobytes), although it allows one to choose any base with no dependencies on powers of two, e.g. 7 or 77.

 Background
 ==========